 Launch a Transactions service with HA with 3 replicas and MaxScale redundancy

 SkySQL uses Provisioned IOPS volume types on AWS to provide a predictable, high performance storage option.
 When launching a new service in SkySQL on AWS, you can provision IOPS per GB of selected storage.
 The SkySQL Portal will show the estimated cost of Provisioned IOPS as a separate line item.

 Launch a Transactions service with HA (Primary/Replica) on AWS with 1000 GB Storage and 10 IOPS per GB

 Support for AWS PrivateLink

 AWS PrivateLink provides private connectivity between your VPCs and SkySQL services on AWS.
 PrivateLink offers the benefits of reduced network latency and improved security, and is easy to scale and maintain.

 Private connectivity between SkySQL services and your VPC

 We are excited about this major feature-rich release of MariaDB SkySQL and hope you’ll give it a spin.

-Sign up for MariaDB SkySQL today and get a $500 credit for new customers.
+Sign up for MariaDB SkySQL today.